Skip to main content

 Teaching and assessment contents

-Students are taught through a combination of different learning and teaching methods.
+You are taught through a combination of different learning and teaching methods.
 Lectures allow for the presentation and introduction of key topics, including both traditional and contemporary sources, which allow students to begin their learning.
 This is then supported by seminars that enable the discussion and development of understanding of topics covered in lectures.
 Subject specific skills are the focus of practical classes and workshops (for example, understanding statistical data analysis).

 The course also has a keen focus on experiential learning, as there is good evidence that this can greatly enhance the student learning experience.
-Therefore, such methods will be used such as problem-based learning, whereby students will apply theory and content from psychology to address real world, global issues (e.g. the role of AI in the workplace, tackling climate change and global pandemics).
+Therefore, such methods will be used such as problem-based learning, whereby you will apply theory and content from psychology to address real world, global issues (e.g. the role of AI in the workplace, tackling climate change and global pandemics).
 Such global issues will be themes that run through the course, and as such will be covered elsewhere in other learning and teaching.

 Furthermore, the role of research in the learning and teaching methods of this course will be central to all areas.
-Such research-informed teaching and learning will include practical research classes where students put into practice research methods they have learnt as well as focusing on research in directed study, group activities, assessments and problem-based learning.
+Such research-informed teaching and learning will include practical research classes where you put into practice research methods they have learnt as well as focusing on research in directed study, group activities, assessments and problem-based learning.

 The University places emphasis on enabling students to develop the independent learning capabilities that will equip them for lifelong learning and future employment, as well as academic achievement.
 A mixture of independent study, teaching and academic support from Student Services and Library Services, and also the Personal Academic Tutoring system enables students to reflect on progress and build up a profile of skills, achievements and experiences that will help them to flourish and be successful.

 In addition, meetings with Personal Academic Tutors (PAT) are scheduled on at least four occasions in the first year.
 This will include two group sessions as part of modules, and individual meetings.
-Students are scheduled to meet their PAT’s on three occasions in each of the other years of a course.
+You are scheduled to meet their PAT’s on three occasions in each of the other years of a course.

 Meet the team